 - The liver is the body's central processing plant for drugs.
-As we age, the liver decreases in size, which means blood flow declines and processing slows: between ages 25 to 65, blood flow through the liver decreases 40%-45%.
+As we age, the liver decreases in size, which means blood flow declines and processing slows.

 - The amount of body fat increases while the amount of lean body mass and total body water decrease.
 These changes result in a higher concentration of drugs in the body fluids and hinder drug elimination.

-- The kidneys help eliminate drugs from the body, but their work is slowed by declining kidney function, which may be at only 40% by the sixth decade.
-If you have kidney problems, use of NSAIDs should be avoided or monitored closely by your physician.
+- The kidneys help eliminate drugs from the body, but their work is slowed by declining kidney function.
+If you have kidney problems, use of NSAIDs should be avoided or monitored closely by your doctor.